by Feli Chic'Cuisine

 cinnamon or cinnamon-sugar

-3. In a large mixing bowl, whisk together the brown sugar, flour, salt, cinnamon, ginger, and nutmeg until well combined.
+2. In a large mixing bowl, whisk together the brown sugar, flour, salt, cinnamon, ginger, and nutmeg until well combined.
+Set aside.

-4. In a separate mixing bowl, whisk together the eggs, pumpkin puree, heavy (whipping) cream (half and half or milk) and vanilla until well combined.
+3. In a separate mixing bowl, whisk together the eggs, pumpkin puree, whipping cream/ heavy cream/double cream or milk and vanilla until well combined.
 Pour the wet ingredients into the dry ingredients.
-Mix together until fully.
+Mix together until fluffy.
 Pour the filling into the pie crust.

-6 Remove from the oven and transfer to a wire rack.
-Allow to cool for 2-3 hours.
+5. Remove from the oven and transfer to a wire rack.
+Allow to cool.